Mike Sertich: Career

 After those early years, however, the Bulldogs fell back to the rest of the pack.
-After another successful season in 1985-86, Minnesota-Duluth would only have two winning seasons over the next nine years, one of which coming in 1992-93 when Sertich won both his last regular season title and coach of the year award (both from the WCHA).
-After a brief renaissance in the mid-1990s with three consecutive winning seasons the Bulldogs won only 7 games in 1998-99, their lowest total in 30 years, and while they improved the following season, it wasn't enough to keep Sertich around as he announced, mid-season, that the 2000 campaign would be his last.
+After another successful season in 1985–1986, Minnesota-Duluth would only have two winning seasons over the next nine years, one of which coming in 1992–1993 when Sertich won both his last regular season title and coach of the year award (both from the WCHA).
+After a brief renaissance in the mid-1990s with three consecutive winning seasons the Bulldogs won only seven games in 1998–1999, their lowest total in 30 years, and while they improved the following season, it wasn't enough to keep Sertich around as he announced, mid-season, that the 2000 campaign would be his last.

 Less than a year later Sertich was suddenly back in the college ranks after taking over at Michigan Tech in the middle of the season.
 Sertich replaced an ineffective Tim Watters after the latter began the year 1-7-1 and sought to fix the fortunes of the once-great Huskies, salvaging the season by going 7-17-3 the rest of the way.
 Sertich spent two more years in Houghton calling it quits a second time and while the results weren't shown in the standings, there was a definite improvement with the character of the team.
-Several years later Sertich signed on as an assistant at St. Scholastica College in Minnesota, but left after only two seasons, presumably (though not definitively) for good this time.
+Several years later Sertich signed on as an assistant at College of St. Scholastica in Minnesota, but left after only two seasons.

+Death

+Sertich died in Duluth, Minnesota on August 8, 2024, at the age of 77.